Written by Pradeep

 The chances of vaginal bleeding or a miscarriage or run high, and so do the chances of the uterine wall getting separated, which can be fatal.
 The risk of losing your balance and falling is high during the third trimester as the baby’s head drops into the pelvis and the body’s center of gravity also changes.

 When you are bending over during pregnancy, your blood rushes to your head, and this sudden rush can make you feel dizzy and lightheaded.
-Though dizziness by itself does not pose any danger to your baby, yet dizziness can make you prone to tripping and falling which can be detrimental to your growing baby
+Though dizziness by itself does not pose any danger to your baby, yet it can make you prone to tripping and falling which can be detrimental to your growing baby.

 If you have to bend over to do something while you are pregnant, you can do so safely by keeping the below points in mind:

-Don’t lift and hold a heavyweight during pregnancy.
-It can cause more strain on the back muscles, and it also shifts the center of gravity, thus increase the risk of a fall down.
+Don’t lift and hold a heavy weight during pregnancy.
+It can cause more strain on the back muscles, and it also shifts the center of gravity, thus increasing the risk of a fall down.

 You want to lift or take the object present on the ground.
-Instead of bending your back, that better to bend your knees, and get to a squat position and pick ou the thing, this will decrease the chance of falling down and also reduce exertion on your back also.
+Instead of bending your back, it is better to bend your knees, and get into a squat position and pick up the thing.
+This will decrease the chance of you falling down and also reduce exertion in your back also.

-It is best for you to were taking care of when getting up from the sitting position.
-Don’t get up in a jerk way.
+It is best for you to be careful when getting up from the sitting position.
+Don’t get up in a jerky way.
 Using your hands, thighs, and knees to get up at that time, keep your back straight to reduce strain.